Surface guide

 Touchpoint sanitization guidance for laminate.

-How to handle grease buildup on laminate.
+How to handle bathroom buildup on laminate.

-How to handle stuck-on residue on laminate.
+How to handle cabinet grime on laminate.